Authors of section

 Ligature preparation

 To fix the arch bar in place, prepare a ligature in the premolar region of each side.
-The wire ends should not damage the surrounding soft tissues.
+Ensure the wire ends do not damage the surrounding soft tissues.

 Ligature preparation